 If you enjoyed this article, and would like support on your own journey, reach out!
 I support people powerfully via online sessions and in my healing office

-Mardi Storm is the founder of SoulCentric BreathworkTM and SoulCentric PaintingTM .
+Mardi Storm is the developer of SoulCentric BreathworkTM and SoulCentric PaintingTM .
 She was trained and certified by Clarity Breathwork, Diamond Light, and Lightbody.
 She is a graduate of International Academy of Consciousness, and is trained in Intuitive Process Painting, Reiki, Clairvoyance, Shamanic practices, and more.
 Through many pathways, what has distilled is the love of finding and nourishing the inner compass for creating one’s own unique pathway.
 She helps others access their deep inner truth, and encourages action into the flow of fulfillment and purpose.
 She has a lifelong devotion to spirit, and offers healing sessions and spiritual guidance over Skype/Zoom and in person in Sebastopol, CA.